Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 Do digital nomads need an LLC to freelance?

-An LLC is not legally required to freelance.
-The default structure for unincorporated freelancers is sole proprietorship.
-The structural differences are in liability separation, documentation framework, and income classification, not in the legal ability to operate.
-The decision depends on revenue level, client base, and tax residency, not on a blanket rule.
+No. The default structure for unincorporated freelancers is sole proprietorship, and it's perfectly legal.
+The differences are in liability separation, documentation, and income classification.
+Whether an LLC is worth the cost depends on your revenue, client base, and tax residency.

 How much does a digital nomad LLC cost per year?